lcrojano/lcrojano_vault/2. Areas/00 🅰️ FAANG/02 Interview Prep/Week 1-2/🚀 Week 1-2.md

 **Embrace the excitement and embark on your journey of accomplishment!**

-> [!quote] Excellence is to do a common thing in an uncommon way.
+> [!quote] I don't need a friend who changes when I change and who nods when I nod; my shadow does that much better.
-> — Booker T. Washington
+> — Plutarch